Wonderful World (Cliff Richard song): Elvis Presley version

-"Wonderful World" was recorded by Elvis Presley in March 1968 for the film Live a Little, Love a Little, in which Presley also stars and which was released in October 1968.
+"Wonderful World" was recorded by Elvis Presley in March 1968 for the film Live a Little, Love a Little, in which Presley also starred and which was released in October 1968.
 It was not released as a single and no soundtrack album or EP was released to promote the film.
 However, Presley's version of "Wonderful World" was released at the beginning of October (several weeks before the film's release) on the budget compilation album Singer Presents Elvis Singing Flaming Star and Others, which was a promotional release only available at certain stores.
 This album was given a full release in March 1969 under the title Elvis Sings Flaming Star.

 "Wonderful World" became the first song by British writers to be recorded by Presley.
-However, the lyrics on Presley's version are completely different to the original version as Fletcher and Flett were ask to rewrite them for the film.
-After Presley recorded the song, Fletcher and Flett were ask to write another song for Presley.
+However, the lyrics on Presley's version are completely different to the original version as Fletcher and Flett were asked to rewrite them for the film.
+After Presley recorded the song, Fletcher and Flett were asked to write another song for Presley.
 They wrote "The Fair's Moving On", which was released as the B-side to "Clean Up Your Own Backyard".